projectchrono/DEM-Engine/README.md

 - `./bin/DEMdemo_Electrostatic` simulates a pile of complex-shaped and charged granular particles interacting with a mesh that is also charged.
 Its purpose is to show how to define a non-local force (electrostatic force) which takes effect even when the bodies are not in contact, using a custom force model file.
 This idea can be extended to modeling a custom cohesion force etc.
 - `./bin/DEMdemo_FlexibleMesh` simulates a deforming mesh interacting with DEM particles.
 The intention is to show that the user can extract the force pairs acting on a mesh, then update the mesh with deformation information. _DEME_ does not care how this deformation is calculated.
 Presumably the user can feed the forces to their own solid mechanics solver to get the deformation. _DEME_ does not come with a built-in linear solver so for simplicity, in this demo the mesh deformation is instead prescribed.
 - `./bin/DEMdemo_GameOfLife` is a fun game-of-life simulator built with the package, showing the flexibility in terms of how you can use this tool.
-- `./bin/DEMdemo_SolarSystem` simulates our solar system.
-It is yet another fun simulation that is not strictly DEM per se, but shows how to define a mid-to-long-ranged force (gravitational force) using a custom force model file.
+- `./bin/DEMdemo_Fracture_Box` simulates a concrete bar breaking using a custom force model that creates inter-particle bonds and lets them break under certain conditions.
+This is a showcase for advanced usage of custom models that involves per-contact wildcard variables.
 - It is a good idea to read the comment lines at the top of the demo files to understand what they each does.

 [The documentations for _DEME_](https://api.projectchrono.org/) are hosted on Chrono website (work in progress).